gerar231/GitUp/data/README.txt

 The Excel Spreadsheet "Survey Data Analysis" is intended to be written too with results from our Google survey.

-The spreadsheet produces 4 bar graphs.
-Each bar graph has 3 bars on the x-axis, representing each of Git, GitKraken, and GitUp.
-The graphs differ in their y-axes, where one measures average number of tasks completed in 30 minutes, one measures the number of votes for most functional VCS tool, one measures the number of votes for easiest to use VCS tool, and the last measures the number of votes for the best overall VCS tool.
+The spreadsheet produces 5 line graphs.
+Each line graph has an x-axis which represents the test iteration, or user test number.
+The y-axis for each graph represents the number of minutes taken to complete each task (the task is indicated in each graph title).

+These line graphs are intended to demonstrate that as we made changes between testers, there was an overall trend of tasks being completed more quickly.
+In other words, the changes we made given the feedback of our previous user tests made it easier for future users to figure out.

-The spreadsheet requires 6 inputs from the survey for each survey response:
+The spreadsheet requires 5 inputs from the survey for each survey response:
-1. The number of tasks completed using Git
+1. The time taken to setup GitUp
-2. The number of tasks completed using GitKraken
+2. The time taken to backup a local project using GitUp
+3. The time taken to add a remote project already backed up using GitUp
-3. The number of tasks completed using GitUp
+4. The time taken to view and compare past versions of files using GitUp
-4. The vote for most functional (Git, GitKraken, or GitUp)
-5. The vote for easiest to use (Git, GitKraken, or GitUp)
-6. The vote for best overall (Git, GitKraken, or GitUp)

-The spreadsheet currently can store up to 100 survey responses, but can be easily expanded.
-For a user to see the results, all they need to do is open the excel spreadsheet.
-Then, they can view the automatically generated graphs to see our results.

-We'll also store individual feedback responses based off of using GitUp for an actual software project as text files in this directory that a user can click on to read.
+5. The time taken to revert a file to a previous version using GitUp

+The spreadsheet can dynamically change it's graphs given increasing amounts of data using Excel's Table feature.
+Each input column is an excel table in this spreadsheet.
+Adding cell values to the end of the table will automatically be absorbed into the table and incorporated into the graphs.
+However, adding data rows through copy and pasting will NOT force the tables to absorb the new values below them.
+If you do copy and paste rows of data though, all you need to do is drag each of the table bounds down to cover the new data and the graphs will automatically update.